CS4SG/CS4SG.github.io/_projects/Teaching Responsible Computing.md

 * [Week 2 recitation activity]({{ site.url | append: "assets/resources/cse199/societal-computing/activity2.pdf"}})

 #### Making Cumputing Anti-Racist

+This module was created using <a href="https://www.daliamuller.com/" target="_blank">Dalia Muller</a>'s <a href="https://www.daliamuller.com/impossible-project" target="_blank">Impossible project framework</a>.
+In CSE 199, students are asked to spend two weeks of their semester imagining what it would take to build a world in which computing could become anti-racist.
+Starting with the specific case of the use of predictive policing algorithms, they proposed computational and non-computational solutions to the problems exacerbated by technology in society.

+For more details, please see the CSE 199 [Impossible project webpage](https://www-student.cse.buffalo.edu/cseimpossibleproject/).
+Below is a video that gives an overview of the module (as well as its development):

 <p align="center">
 <iframe title="vimeo-player" src="https://player.vimeo.com/video/741278133?h=3924918b2d" width="640" height="360" frameborder="0" allowfullscreen></iframe>